PoC-dev/smtp-abuse-reporting/README.md

   - ipaddr -- abusing IP address
   - logstamp -- timestamp from syslog
   - triedlogin -- login name which was attempted (currently filled but not used)
-  - usestamp -- timestamp when this record was last used (reported); this is changed only by `smtp-abuse-report.pl`
+  - reported -- timestamp when this record was last used (reported); this is changed only by `smtp-abuse-report.pl`
 - *parsed_syslog_idx* on logstamp, ipaddr, triedlogin for quicker SQL handling
 - **contacts** -- individual abusing IP addresses with their respective abuse contact address
   - abuseaddr -- abuse contact address for a given IP address
   - ipaddr -- abusing IP address, see also table *parsed_syslog*
 - *contacts_idx* on abuseaddr for quicker SQL handling
-- **contacts_report** -- keeping track when a given abuse contact address received a report
+- **contacts_report** -- keeping track when a given abuse contact address received a report, no matter which *ipaddr* was reported
   - abuseaddr -- abuse contact address, see also table *contacts*
   - lastreport -- timestamp when this particular contact last received a report
   - do_report -- default 1.
-If set to 0, no report should be sent to this particular address
+If set to 0, no report should be sent to this particular address, e. g. because it bounces
   - comment -- should be used for notes regarding *do_report*, not used otherwise
 - *contacts_report_idx* on lastreport, do_report for quicker SQL handling